-The Authority's actuarially required contribution rate for the years ended June 30, 2020 and 2019 was 11.21% of covered employee compensation.
-These rates were based on an actuarially determined rate from actuarial valuations as of June 30, 2017.
+The Authority's actuarially required contribution rate for the years ended June 30, 2021 and 2020 was 13.23% and 11.21% of covered employee compensation, respectively.
+These rates were based on an actuarially determined rate from actuarial valuations as of June 30, 2019 and 2017, respectively.
 These rates, when combined with employee contributions, were expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-Contributions to the pension plan from the Authority were \$1,368,135 and \$1,338,260 for the years ended June 30, 2020 and 2019, respectively.
+Contributions to the pension plan from the Authority were \$1,568,710 and \$1,368,135 for the years ended June 30, 2021 and 2020, respectively.